FHanus/-Coordinates-guidance-system/README.md

 * Movement: NEMA16 and NEMA17 motors with GT2 belt pulleys and belt, controlled by A4988 motor drivers.
 * Model: Aluminium frame with PLA printed parts

-The details are shown in a private repository.

 ## Parts

 * ***Code***    -> Full measuring code.